SanchesMartins/watertimeprojet/README.md

 #### Main Configuration
 All settings can be found in the [config.yaml](./src/config.yaml) file

-Lets explay all the keys
+Lets explain all the keys

 | key | type | default value | description |
 |-----|------|---------------|-------------|